Pandora (service): Acquisitions

 On June 11, 2013, Pandora announced it would purchase FM radio station KXMZ in Rapid City, South Dakota.
 On October 7, 2015, Pandora announced it had acquired independent ticketing agency Ticketfly for $450 million, which it subsequently sold to Eventbrite for $200 million on June 9, 2017.

 In November 2015, streaming music service Rdio, founded by Skype co-founders Janus Friis and Niklas Zennström, declared bankruptcy and sold its assets to Pandora for $75 million.
 Pandora retained 100 Rdio employees, including Iain Morris and Rich Masio, who joined a growing licensing department in pursuit of direct licenses with labels and publishers.

 In March 2018, Pandora announced it would acquire digital audio ad technology firm AdsWizz for $145 million.

-In February 2019, Sirius XM acquired Pandora for $3.5 billion in stock.
+In February 2019, SiriusXM acquired Pandora for $3.5 billion in stock.
 In June 2020, Sirius XM acquired podcast service provider Simplecast, pairing it with AdsWizz within its Pandora portfolio.

 In July 2020, Sirius XM acquired Stitcher for $325 million.
 Following the acquisition, Sirius XM integrated Stitcher's exclusive podcasts into its additional music and podcast listening service, Pandora.
 At the peak of its popularity, Stitcher was reported to have nearly 14.5 million weekly users.

 In 2022, Sirius XM acquired Cloud Cover Media, Inc, which handles music for businesses, and merged it with Pandora to form Pandora Cloudcover.